echeran/smile-of-murugan/webbook/chapter07.md

 inference is speculative and not too safe).
 The same is true about allusions concerning the lives of some of the poets.
-Thus e.g. it is very probable that the historical sequence of the three great poets mentioned above was Paraṇar -Kapilar-Nakkīrar (e.g. Nakkīrar mentions Kapilar as living in the past in *Ak*.
+Thus e.g. it is very probable that the historical sequence of the three great poets mentioned above was Paraṇar—Kapilar—Nakkīrar (e.g. Nakkīrar mentions Kapilar as living in the past in *Ak*.
 78).
 The historical or near-historical (or even quasi-historical) data receive, in some cases, corroboration from external sources (inscriptions and the like).